TaxDome logo

 You can have your proposals and engagement letters created and sent automatically.
-Jobs will move on their own right to the next stage of the pipeline once the client signs a proposal.
 To make automation magic happen, set up the Send proposal automation and turn on the Automove feature.

-Setting up the proposal-sending stage and enabling automove
+Set up the proposal-sending stage and enable automove

 The launch point for sending automated proposals is selecting a suitable stage in your workflow.
 Follow these steps:

-1. You need a proposal template with the terms that work for you.
-If you don't have one, you can create it by clicking New Template when you add the automation.
+• You need a proposal template with the terms that work for you.
+If you don’t have one, you can create it by clicking New template when you add the automation.
+When setting up your proposal template, you can configure tags to be automatically assigned to the client’s account when they select a specific service package.

-3. Ensure that you have the Automove jobs toggle for the stage turned on.
-This way, once the proposal is fully signed, the job is automatically moved to the next stage.
+• Ensure that you have the Automove jobs toggle for the stage turned on.
+Once the proposal is fully signed, the job is automatically moved to the next stage.
+If the proposal includes an on-acceptance invoice, the job automoves only after the invoice is paid.

-Note!
-Invoices issued along with proposals are not automatically linked to jobs.
+One-time invoices included in proposals are automatically linked to jobs.

 Link custom proposal to a job manually

-Proposals can be linked to jobs by a firm owner, admin or any employee who has been given access rights to manage proposals.
-Once the proposal is manually linked, the automove jobs feature works the same as it does for proposals that are sent and linked automatically: when the client signs, the job is moved to the next stage.
+Proposals can be linked to jobs by a firm owner, admin or any employee who has been given access rights to manage proposals .
+Once a proposal is manually linked, the automove jobs feature works the same as for proposals that are sent and linked automatically.
+When the client signs the proposal, the job moves to the next stage.
+If the proposal includes an on-acceptance invoice, the job moves only after the invoice is paid.

 There are three ways to link a proposal manually: